maya_shakur2-ei.JPG

 • Offering free monthly events on Zoom where anyone can join an informal discussion about craft or the industry

-• Educating our membership about issues of equity in publishing through this webpage and our weekly newsletter
+• Educating our membership about issues of equity in publishing through Kidlit Community features on our homepage and monthly newsletter

-• Interviewing our members for a homepage spotlight and ensuring that our interviewees reflect the diverse population of New Mexico, where at least 64% of residents belong to a historically marginalized community (goal for 2025)
+• Interviewing our members for a newsletter and Kidlit Community spotlight and ensuring that our interviewees reflect the diverse population of New Mexico, where at least 64% of residents belong to a historically marginalized community (goal for 2025)

 • Offering scholarships to historically marginalized and low income members of our community at all of our virtual events (goal for 2025)